Xiajiruo/HR-Analytics-Job-Change-of-Data-Scientists/README.md

 # HR-Analytics-Job-Change-of-Data-Scientists
 1. For this project I focus why data scientists change the job.
-- finding the factors they change the job ?
+- finding reasons they change the job ?
 - which factors are most important ?
 - How strong the relationships ?

 2. Python Libraries
-The following libraries were used in our Jupyter Notebook.
+<br>The following libraries were used in our Jupyter Notebook.
 Code was programmed in Python 3.
 - NumPy
 - Pandas
 - Matplotlib